espoirMur/my-blog-gastby/README.md

 - [] Bonus :
     - check if the site is responsive
     - check if you can add both dark and light theme
+    - add the image background to the post
+- [] set a note section in the site , where I can post some notes that are not ready to be published into blog posts.  check this site for an idea. https://devopsian.net/notes/